talktogproject/ethicsteacher/endto-before.md

 - *Informed consent and/or assent*

-Consent forms are usually written documents that participants sign for themselves or on their children's behalf.
+Consent forms are usually written documents that adult participants sign for themselves or on their children's behalf.
 However, in certain cases, consent might be taken orally with an audio recorder or with a researcher record of oral consent.
 Whatever the case may be, it is important to have a document to show that a participant has agreed to join the study.

 However, some ethics committees or local authorities might be very strict with their requirements.
 For example, some might only accept written consent forms or require additional signatures in them.
 Make sure that you know what they require and plan your research accordingly.

-For research involving children, assent procedures.
+**Consent is gained from adults.
+Assent**

 Many universities have templates for participant information sheets and consent forms that you could freely download; for example, here is a website where you can find English language templates used at [The University of Oxford](https://researchsupport.admin.ox.ac.uk/governance/ethics/resources/consent#collapse281101).
 Check if your research group, organization, or ethics committee have required or preferred templates.
 Also, don't forget to plan for the time and effort it takes to write these materials in the participants' or communities' local language(s).